dynamid/demo-mapreduce/README.md

 Also contains:
 >  input-text/
->  ├── a-tale-of-two-cities_short.txt
 >  └── a-tale-of-two-cities.txt

-* The "short" version is one that has been created so the "k3s" program can process it.
-Otherwise the query string is too long.
+* This is a cut-down  version of the original text, created so the "k3s" program can process it.
+Otherwise the query string would be too long.